2021 Research Updates

-While 2020 was a challenging year, we continued to work on various research projects, and supported the work of several research publications.
-We know how important research is for improving the quality of life of our community and it remains a top commitment for us as an organization.
+While 2021 continued to be a challenge for our community due to COVID-19, we continued to work on various research projects and supported the work of several research publications.
+We know how important research is for improving the quality of life of our community, and it remains a top commitment for us as an organization.
 We continue to do this work through The Pauline H. Siegel Eclipse Fund for research.

 We share some of the research advances here with you.